 B.Tech Electronics and Instrumentation Engineering graduates have massive job scope in defence services, Indian Institute of Technology, Central Electronics, Indian Railways, Atomic Energy Commission, Aeronautics Industries, Ministry Of Civil Aviation, etc. Listed below are a few tools and equipment used by B.Tech Electronics and Instrumentation Engineers aspirants:

-The eligibility criteria for B.Tech Electronics and Instrumentation Engineering program is as follows:
+Eligibility Criteria for B.Tech Electronics and Instrumentation Engineering

-To get admission in B.Tech Electronics and Instrumentation Engineering in the best colleges, students should pass an entrance exam and obtain more than the minimum cut-off score.
-Many colleges accept state- or national-level entrance exams.
+Admission procedure for B.Tech Electronics and Instrumentation Engineering course is either on a merit basis or through passing an entrance exam and obtaining more than the minimum cut-off score.
+Aspirants must satisfy the minimum eligibility criteria, a combination of bachelor’s degree and entrance exam scores.
+Many colleges accept state or national-level entrance exams.
+The course falls under the umbrella of the B.Tech course and thus follows a similar admission process.
 Some universities conduct entrance exams for their courses.
 Students must check the same with the college.
 Following is the general admission procedure:

 Applicants can submit their applications either online or offline.
 Aspirants should visit the respective entrance exams website or university website and check for their admission process.
 Offline registration can be done by visiting the college, filling the form, and submitting the documents.